Classifying multiply connected wandering domains

 Examples of essentially thick globally contracting or semi-contracting wandering domains with eventual connectivity $\infty$ are given in \cite[Example 1]{RS08} and \cite[Theorem 1.2]{Fer24}, respectively.

-Examples of wandering domains without an eventual connectivity are constructed in \cite[Theorem 1.3]{Fer22} and \cite[Theorem 4]{HWZ22}.
-By suitably modifying the construction of \cite[Theorem 1.3]{Fer22}, one can easily ensure that this domain is either infinitesimally contracting or infinitesimally semi-contracting; notice that, in the latter case, the domain must be essentially thick by Theorem \ref{thm:main}\ref{item:bimodal}.
-Different modifications can also make the domain infinitesimally contracting and essentially thin.
+Examples of wandering domains without an eventual connectivity are constructed in \cite[Theorem 1.3]{Fer22}.
+It is possibly to verify that this example is essentially thick and infinitesimally contracting.
+We believe that the construction can be modified to ensure that this domain is infinitesimally semi-contracting, or so that it is infinitesimally contracting and essentially thin.
+(On the other hand, an infinitesimally semi-contracting domain without eventual connectivity must be essentially thick by Theorem \ref{thm:main}\ref{item:bimodal}).

 It remains to prove Theorem~\ref{thm:ex}.
 To do so, we construct a suitable model map to which we can apply Theorem~\ref{thm:magic}.